6xrS42VaMBgMbWRPAiVP/libretro-mame2010-bin/README.md

-# Mame 2010 Libretro Binary Blobs Mirror repository
+# Mame 2010 Libretro Binary Blobs HTTP mirror repository

 The contents of this repository should be moved onto the [EVMFS](